mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!-- The chapters have until now discussed tools and processes emerged in response to inferred learner need, in contrast, the processes explored in this following section emerged more directly from input from the participants in2024-8-7-Culturevolved.   -->
 <!-- _How does this fit into other findings chapters?_

+Chap 4 - overall design context / evolution - Then in greater detail on personal observations1.
+What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?
+2. How does CHAT theory help us understand how game design patterns x  can be used in an evolving community of novice game makers?
-Chap 4 - overall design context / evolution - Then in greater detail on personal observations on the evolutions and impact of the templated game approach and scaffolding of the code design. (not GDPs)
+3. How can learners build agency in an evolving community of game makers? on the evolutions and impact of the templated game approach and scaffolding of the code design. (not GDPs)

 Chap 5 - zoom out in scale to main focus of the activity as communicated between participants and their impact and appropriation by participants.
 It